Skip to content

 Product Used:

-The image panel is attached to the card front using dimensionals.
-To decorate the inside of the card, I stamped another greeting from the Christmas to Remember stamp set onto Basic White card using Evening Evergreen ink.
-I attached a narrow strip of Gold Foil card behind one long edge of Painted Christmas Designer Series Paper and attached it across the bottom of the stamped Basic White card.
+I created the image panel according to the instructions in my Framed Art PDF instructions.
+The panel is attached to the card front using dimensionals.
+To decorate the inside of the card, I stamped the greeting from the Merriest Moments stamp set onto Basic White card using Real Red ink.

 Bye for now,